TristanCantatGaudin/spectroscopy/README.md

 Degrade the resolution of a spectrum.
 If your spectrum has a fixed resolution, it means the fw of the lines increases with the wavelength.
 Degrading the resolution is not just a convolution, because the width of the gaussian used for the convolution scales with the wavelength.
 This script reads an ASCII or FITS spectrum and writes the degraded one in a new file (of the same format as the input).
 Ex:

     ./degrade.py spectrum.fits 80000 47000

+The degrade_f.py script is the same, but uses a Fortran subroutine for the inner loop, that is compiled with f2py.
+The subroutine is actually included in the script itself, and is written and compiled at the first execution.